HarperDB/documentation/docs/rest/README.md

 ## POST

 Generally the POST method can be used for custom actions since POST has the broadest semantics.
-For tables that are exposted as endpoints, this also can be used to create new records.
+For tables that are expost\ed as endpoints, this also can be used to create new records.

 ### `POST /my-resource/`